Perfection is mandatory

 1. Choose an MVHR unit with ‘Passivhaus certified component’ status.

-2. Ask the manufacturer to recommend a designer capable of meeting Passivhaus requirements.
+2. Ask the manufacturer to recommend a designer capable of meeting the Passivhaus requirements.

 3. Check the designer knows the difference between ADF and Passivhaus ventilation requirements, understands acoustics, provides installable designs rather than indicative designs, and is ideally familiar with PHPP.
 It helps to speak the same language as the Passivhaus certifier.